solana-foundation/developer-content/docs/intro/dev.md

 find either work with a [RPC infrastructure provider](https://solana.com/rpc) or [run your own RPC node](https://docs.solanalabs.com/operations/setup-an-rpc-node).

-To quickly get started with a front-end for your application, you can use the Solana scaffold by typing the following into your CLI:
+To quickly get started with a front-end for your application, you can generate a customizable Solana scaffold by typing the following into your CLI:

 ```bash
 npx create-solana-dapp <project-name>